bugsnag/bugsnag-js/test/react-native-cli/TESTING.md

 ### React-native CLI testing

-The react-native CLI come in three parts:
+The react-native CLI tests come in three parts:

 - CLI tests, that don't require any remote connections or special setup
 - Testing an app build, which requires your local machine to be set up for building iOS and Android applications